 The development of new chemical agents addressing AMR will enable to have:

 (1) chemical probes to better understand the biology underlying AMR

 (2) new leads for therapeutic agents that are drammatically needed.

 The students will receive a unique and reknown multidisciplinary training in Biology of the diseases and in Chemistry for Medecine, providing a strong attractiviness for their profile.

-They will have the opportunity to spend up to one year in the partner’s laboratory to gain multidisciplinary expertise by participating to the doctoral courses and training activities of the partner’s institution.
+They will have the opportunity to work some time during the three years in the partner’s laboratory to gain multidisciplinary expertise by participating to the doctoral courses and training activities of the partner’s institution.

 Recrutement will be organized jointly by the two institutions following international advertising.
 Call for applications opens in September for the class starting in October of the following year.